-More than 1 million people apply to enter Beijing's Covid-free bubble as Olympic hype grows
+Analysis: More than 1 million people apply to enter Beijing's Covid-free Olympic bubble

 Unlike the vaccination delay before the Tokyo Olympics, China rolled out its inoculation program with remarkable speed and efficiency.
 So far more than 2.2 billion doses have been administered in mainland China, according to the country's National Health Commission on Tuesday.

-To ensure the Olympics don't cause an outbreak among the population, Chinese organizers will hold the Games in a what they've billed as a "Covid-safe bubble" around Beijing, to separate athletes and participants from local residents.
+To ensure the Olympics don't cause an outbreak among the population, Chinese organizers will hold the Games in what's been billed as a "Covid-safe bubble" around Beijing, intended to separate athletes and participants from local residents.
 Only people who live in mainland China will be allowed to attend the Games as spectators.

 But the Beijing Games haven't avoided controversy.
 Human rights activists have called for the United States and other democracies to boycott the event, citing Beijing's alleged human rights abuses in Tibet, Xinjiang and Hong Kong.
 The Chinese government has repeatedly denied these claims.